scottransom/presto/INSTALL.md

      you should ensure that it doesn't contain `$PRESTO/lib/python` as in the past.

-  If you want to test some of the Python code (especially the trickiest bits to get compiled and installed), you can run: `python tests/test_presto_python.py` and you should get a bunch of tests and a bunch of "success"es.
+14. It is highly recommended that you test some of the Python code that wraps parts of the PRESTO C library.
+Once you have installed the python modules, you should run: `python tests/test_presto_python.py`.
+If all is well, you will get a bunch of tests and a bunch of `success`es.

-14. Go find pulsars!
+15. Go find pulsars!

 Scott Ransom
 Updated May 2021